iosonofabio/singlet/README.md

 ## Usage example
 You can have a look inside the `test` folder for examples.
 To start using the example dataset:
 - Set the environment variable `SINGLET_CONFIG_FILENAME` to the location of the example YAML file
-- Open a Python/IPython shell and type:
+- Open a Python/IPython shell or a Jupyter notebook and type:

 ```python
 import matplotlib.pyplot as plt